 In this thought-provoking TEDx talk, our CEO, Dr. Behrouz Moemeni, makes a case for the use of intrinsic motivation in university admissions screening and employee selection to make the selection process more valid, fair, all the while promoting diversity.
 Click here to watch the video on YouTube.

-admissions assessment, medical school admissions, intrinsic motivation based selection, bias, burnout, medical education, intrinsic motivation
+medical school admissions, intrinsic motivation based selection, bias, burnout, medical education, intrinsic motivation, admissions screening

 The stakes in the medical school admissions process are high and research in areas of medical education and medical school admissions process have been intense for decades.
 Universities spend a lot of time and resources hoping to select applicants most likely to become fantastic doctors in the future, possessing the essential core competencies & frameworks valued in the profession.